anilmadhub/react-microfrontend/README.md

 The main app is called a shell while the micro react app is called a module

 ### TODO
+- [ ] Document how to use this setup
 - [ ] Add monorepo ( either yarn or pnpm)
 - [ ] Webpack dynamic import of remoteEntry
 - [ ] Group modules in a separate directory i.e ~/Modules/module1 , ~/Modules/module2